alexmacarthur/macarthur-me-gatsby/src/pages/posts/automatically-preloading-javascript-assets-in-wordpress/index.md

 ---

 This is for a very specific use case, running on my local machine using Chrome's built-in Lighthouse auditing tool.
-It's not out in the wild, but it's hard to deny those are some significant improvements.
-Just imagine if I were even _half_ wrong.
+I did some quick testing with a less script-heavy marketing site, and those improvements fell down to the 3-5% range.
+Regardless of the actual numbers, it's hard to deny those are some significant improvements.
+And for such a quick, low-impact win, you'd be a fool to turn those savings down.

 Did you see similar improvements?
 Please share your results when you measure them!